MCP App Evals: How to Test Tool Calling Across GPT-4o, Claude, and Gemini (July 2026)

 What are MCP App evals?

-Should I run MCP App evals in CI/CD?
+Should MCP App evals run in CI?